HarlonWang/quickjs-wrapper/README.md

 ## Feature
 - Java types are supported with JavaScript
 - Support promise execute
+- `console.log` implement
+- JavaScript exception handler
+- Optimize not a function with its name when type error

+Experimental Features Stability not guaranteed.
 - Compile bytecode
 - ESModule (import, export)
-- `console.log` implement
-- JavaScript exception handler

 ## Download